peter-evans/kdef/docs/docs/def/broker.md

     A map of key value config pairs.

+    Note that Kafka's API does not allow reading `password` type [broker configs](https://kafka.apache.org/documentation/#brokerconfigs).
+    Applying these configs is supported, but `kdef apply` will always show a diff for them.

 - **deleteUndefinedConfigs** (bool)

     Allows kdef to delete configs that are not defined in `configs`.